 These are called risk factors.

 Having one or more of these risk factors does not mean you will get lymphoma.
 Many people with lymphoma do not have any risk factors.

 We have more information about:

-If you have symptoms, you usually begin by seeing your GP.
-If they think your symptoms could be caused by cancer, they may arrange for you to have blood tests or scans.
+If you have symptoms, you usually start by seeing your GP.
+They may arrange for you to have blood tests or scans.
 Your doctor will refer you to hospital for tests and for specialist advice and treatment.

-If you think you may be pregnant, let your doctor know.
+If you think you may be pregnant, tell your doctor.
 Some tests and treatments for lymphoma can be harmful to a baby in the womb.
-Pregnant women can often still have tests and treatment for lymphoma.
+If you are pregnant you usually still have tests and treatment for lymphoma.
 But it is important to talk to your doctor so they can plan your care safely.
-We have more information about cancer and pregnancy.

 Biopsy for lymphoma